WAND: Windowed Attention and Knowledge Distillation for Efficient Autoregressive Text-to-Speech Models: Method

 \subsection{Attention Restriction with Sliding Window Decoding}

-We posit that AR-TTS relies on two distinct types of information: \textit{global context}, which determines the invariant characteristics of the generation, and \textit{local context}, which governs fine-grained acoustic transitions.
+We posit that AR-TTS relies on two distinct types of information: \textit{global context}, which determines the invariant characteristics of the generation, and \textit{local context}, which governs fine-grained acoustic transitions~\cite{yoon2023pruning,spade,kang2026unlocking}.
 By decoupling these, we can restrict the model's temporal attention to a local window without losing global consistency or speaker identity.
-Without loss of generality, we consider text-to-speech synthesis conditioned on four fundamental inputs: a system prompt $s$ that encodes global constraints, target text $x$, a reference audio prompt $a^{\mathrm{pr}}$ specifying speaker style, and the generated acoustic tokens $y_{1:T}$.
-These inputs are concatenated into a conditioning prompt, yielding the AR formulation:
+Without loss of generality, we consider TTS conditioned on four fundamental inputs: a system prompt $s$ that encodes global constraints, target text $x$, a reference audio prompt $a^{\mathrm{pr}}$ specifying speaker style, and the generated acoustic tokens $y_{1:T}$.
+These inputs are concatenated into a conditioning prompt:

 As shown in Figure~\ref{fig:method}, we divide the attention mechanism into two distinct components. \textit{Global Attention} (red blocks in Figure~\ref{fig:method}) provides fixed conditioning on $s$, $x$, and $a^{\mathrm{pr}}$.
 Conversely, \textit{Local Sliding-Window Attention} (green blocks in Figure~\ref{fig:method}) provides dynamic conditioning on the recent acoustic history $y_{<t}$.
 Because acoustic signals are locally coherent and monotonic, the influence of distant past tokens $y_{1:t-W-1}$ diminishes once global conditions are fixed.
 By restricting local attention to a window $W$, we not only maintain efficiency but also mitigate the propagation of sampling artifacts from the distant past: